PlasmaStark/salix/src/contents/blog/2023-10-18-slow-priest.md

 He solemnly declared that the interview was to start in about five minutes and entered the room.
 Every step He took was slowly calculated; every word was uttered with titanic effort.
 The Priest, majestic Star of Slowness, flanked by His two assistants, sat at an impossibly long glass table.
 And everything was perfect, as if that place had been built to house His figure in perpetual waiting.

 My turn finally came, and I was calmly called into the room.
-Slowly and methodically, He asked about my studies. _"This is a test,"_ I thought. _"Surely he read them in my CV and is testing me."_ I answered him.
-He listened carefully, every wrinkle on His face weighing slowly upon His brow: little vertical jolts revealed which phrases caught His attention.
+Slowly and methodically, He asked about my studies. _"This is a test,"_ I thought. _"Of course, he read them in my CV and is just testing me."_ I answered him.
+He listened carefully, every wrinkle on His face weighing slowly upon His brow, little vertical jolts revealing which phrases caught His attention.

 Before I even realized it, it was all over.
 The Priest's assistants informed me that I would be contacted for a second ceremony, and I left that place as a changed person.
 Bewildered, astonished, slowed.